ryjen/ryjen.github.io/content/post/sdlc-methodologies.md

 For example, teams with a *wisdom vs ambition* gap will be less cohesive, fearing of degradation back to the dreaded waterfall.

+As I was open-sourcing before things like github, perhaps someone out there in the outer mess (so called internet) would have a better perspective on social software engineering.

 ### The Whole Rotten Pear

 Other interesting possibilities for the profession as a whole: